27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 7. Hummus

 Healthy gas station snacks don’t get much better than hummus and vegetable sticks.
-Hummus is made from ground chickpeas, oil and tahini (sesame seed paste) and is full of fiber and plant-based protein.
+Made from chickpeas, tahini (sesame seed paste) and olive oil, hummus provides fiber, plant-based protein and heart-healthy fats.
+It’s one of the best gas station snacks and a top pick for vegan or vegetarian travelers.

 Hummus Nutritional Info (per 60-gram serving)